mikekelly/hal_specification/hal_specification.md

 ### Resources
 In most cases, resources should have a self URI

-Represened via a 'self' link:
+Represented via a 'self' link:

 ```javascript
 {